Four-year postgraduate programme in orthodontics

 Applicants should have graduated as a dentist (DDS or DMD) from a recognized institution.

-Before you can start one of the postgraduate programs in Orthodontics at universities in the Netherlands, you have to be registered as a dentist in the Netherlands (BIG registration), which also requires a Dutch language proficiency test.
+Before you can start one of the postgraduate programmes in Orthodontics at universities in the Netherlands, you have to be registered as a dentist in the Netherlands (BIG registration), which also requires a Dutch language proficiency test.

 The BIG registration has to be obtained before we can offer you a position at our Department

-Applicants from non-English-speaking countries are required to take the IELTS exam, with a minimum total score of 7.0.
+Applicants from non-English-speaking countries are required to take the Academic IELTS exam, with a minimum total score of 7.0.
 The exam score must be current (less than two years old) and has to be submitted with the other application documents.

 During the 4 years education you are not allowed to work outside the university and will be paid for your working hours.